rehamdata/rehamdata/README.md

 ### 💡 Data Analyst | Skilled in Power BI, Tableau, SQL, Python, and Excel
 ### 🎯 Passionate about turning data into actionable insights

+I enjoy exploring datasets, building dashboards, and solving real-world problems using tools like Python, SQL, and Power BI.
+My goal is to grow as a data professional and contribute to impactful projects while continuously learning new technologies.

 ---

 ## 📌 Connect With Me